thesheragency/hammondrealty/replit.md

 **Note**: If your ACF Options page has a different name, update the query in `server/wordpress.ts`.

-## EPS 301 Redirects Setup
+## 301 Redirects Setup

-For 301 redirect management, this boilerplate uses the free [EPS 301 Redirects](https://wordpress.org/plugins/eps-301-redirects/) plugin.
+For 301 redirect management, this boilerplate uses the free [301 Redirects by WebFactory Ltd](https://wordpress.org/plugins/301-redirects/) plugin.

 ### Installation Steps

-1. Install **EPS 301 Redirects** plugin from WordPress Plugin Directory
+1. Install **301 Redirects** plugin from WordPress Plugin Directory
 2. Copy `wordpress-plugins/headless-redirects-api.php` to your WordPress `wp-content/mu-plugins/` folder
    - Create the `mu-plugins` folder if it doesn't exist
    - The mu-plugin auto-activates once uploaded